SixArm/usv/README.md

 The escape separator flips the purpose of the subsequent character:

-* Escape then a USV character means the character becomes normal data.
-This is especially useful for protecting special characters.
+* Escape + USV character: the character becomes content.

-* Escape then a normal character means the character becomes ignored.
-This is especially useful to do line continuations.
+* Escape + normal character: the character becomes ignored.

 USV with 2 units, and the first unit contains an Escape + End Transmission Block (ETB); the escaped ETB is content.